How do we become affiliated to PNZ?

 Who do we go to if we have questions?

 Petanque is a very friendly game and most members of clubs would be willing to help wherever they can.
 If you require specific information or assistance your first port of call is the PNZ Secretary.
 If she is unable to answer your questions, she will put you in touch with the right person.
 We love it when people ask questions because we know they will have correct information, so please don't hesitate to ask.

 What is the season for Petanque?

 Petanque NZ doesn't have a specific season as most clubs play all year round, weather permitting.
 Having said that clubs are generally more active in the warmer months from September to April.
 PNZ operates on a 12 month calendar from January to December.

 Is anybody allowed to run a tournament?

 Absolutely, but to start with you will need advice.
-If you are in the Auckland, Wellington or Southern regions that regional body will be able to advise you, but the PNZ Technical Director of Tournaments is also available to provide any information you require.
+If you are in the Auckland, Wellington or Southern regions that regional body will be able to advise you, but the PNZ Manager of Tournaments is also available to provide any information you require.
 In setting up new tournaments you need to be clear about what type of tournament you want to run and need to avoid clashes with other tournaments in your local area so that players are available to attend.